thomd/mad-pages/docker.md

 Container

-    docker run -it \<image> /bin/bash              # Start an Ubuntu container with an interactive shell docker run --rm \<image> env                   # show environment of a container docker inspect \<container>                    # Inspect a running container docker ps -aq | xargs docker rm               # remove all containers
+    docker run -it \<image> /bin/bash              # Start a container with an interactive shell docker run --rm \<image> env                   # show environment of a container docker inspect \<container>                    # Inspect a running container docker ps -aq | xargs docker rm               # remove all containers